BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 Red validation message (‘Field cannot be empty’) appears below the inputs when fields are empty. (for both SignIn, SignUp including Name, Email and Password fields).

-When attempting to log in with invalid data a Red validation message appears under the Password filed (‘Invalid login credentials.
-Please try again’)

 **Fields validation rules**